 'The Hub' is a collection of articles, opinion-pieces and resources in support of and contextualising the work of Harper Performance CIC in tackling inequality in sport and in the support of sportspeople from disadvantaged communities across the Global South.
+We also run a free-to-access book club where our team of expert practitioners recommend books that they've read in relation to our projects.

 "The way in which Harper Performance runs its projects in the developing world is absolutely spot on."
 LESLIE & TACHI YAMADA Former President of the Global Health Programme at the Bill & Melinda Gates Foundation